 You can see here that overall requests volume increased by a significant 22.33% in comparison to Q4, 2018, and the highest increase in a number of requests was recorded in February.

 Data gathering for market research is a common practice amongst businesses for some time now.
 Therefore, using the right proxies for market research and having a stable infrastructure is nearly a necessity.

-Data center proxies are our clients’ favorite pick, but if you need to cover more locations – residential proxies are our top recommendation to go with.
-However, if you’re still not sure which is the best product for your business, contact us at [email protected], and our fantastic account manager and sales team will get you sorted!
+Datacenter proxies are our clients’ favorite pick, but if you need to cover more locations – residential proxies are our top recommendation to go with.
+You can register here and choose the plan that fits your needs!
+However, if you’re still not sure which is the best product for your business, book a call, and our fantastic account manager and sales team will get you sorted!